 How the Window Tinting Film works

-Window tinting film focuses on blocking solar radiation.
-There are basically three components in solar radiation or solar energy.
-53 percent of the solar spectrum is near infrared, 44 percent is visible light and 3 percent is ultraviolet.
+Home window tinting film focuses on blocking solar radiation.
+There are basically three components of solar radiation or solar energy.
+53 per cent of the solar spectrum is near infrared, 44 per cent is visible light and 3 per cent is ultraviolet.
 Most of the sun rays are transmitted through the glass and a very little portion is absorbed and reflected.

-A pane of clear glass can reflect 6 percent, absorb 5 percent and rest is transmitted.
+A pane of clear glass can reflect 6 per cent, absorb 5 per cent and rest is transmitted.
 These transmitted solar energies enter a room or space and combine with the ambient heat which is already there due to people, computers and re-radiated heat absorbed by furniture and carpeting.
-The excess heat makes the environment uncomfortable particularly for people near windows.
+The excess heat makes the environment uncomfortable particularly for people near the windows.
 You can read more on how to remove old tint here.

 Installing Solar Control Window Tinting Film